 - Governments should encourage community cohesion, rather than division.
 Gerrymandering sometimes splits communities, which then lose one dedicated supporter for their issues and gain numerous representatives who can afford to ignore them politically.
 (Some notable examples are Joe Morrissey’s 74th House district, Chris Jones’ 76th House district, and Creigh Deed’s 25th Senatorial district.)

-- Gerrymandering creates “safe” districts which results in uncontested elections and reduced voter turnout.
+- Gerrymandering creates “safe” districts which result in uncontested elections and reduced voter turnout.

 Bipartisan redistricting increases governmental legitimacy.